 For three years I was houseless.
 Not in a down-and-out kinda way, I was making good money, travelled a lot and lived in some nice hotels.
 I’d spend three months at one friends house, move to another for a couple more, head to the hills to work for the summer, head down to a friends house in Mexico where I could live quite well on the cheap.
 I’d return in winter to live in a motel that rented by the month in the off-season.
 I spent three off-seasons there.

 The winter rate hotel was the best.
 There she could stay with me.
+There i could broker.
 But in the summers it was tough, and I know the uncertainty of when we would again see each other was tough on her.
 I felt guilty for bringing this uncertainty into her life.
 When in Humboldt staying with a friend or in the hills—as she was my primary reason for being here—my mood was often somber, longing for a sense of stability and security.
 A stability and security my daughter and I could revel in.
 My trips to Mexico were always great.
-For what I could make in two months working at a friends garden would afford me a nice life for a while below the border.
+For what I could make in two months working at a friends garden or brokering in town would afford me a nice life for a while below the border.
 I always returned as the hotel went winter rate.
 Neither of us are really phone people.

 It was three years after I left our last house when I saw the listing for the home online.
 For the region, the price was unreal.
 I’ve never seen such expensive 40 acre, 45 degree slope properties, with a derelict 300 square foot cabin decaying somewhere therein going for several million dollars.
 Multi-million dollar homes dot the landscape as well, which might seem unusual as the nearest city is a four hour drive.
 For the poor, there’s the woods, and they’re well lived in too.
 Each week the Eel River Cleanup Crew of volunteers reports the hundreds of pounds of trash recovered from one of the many clearings just outside of town.